What Is Rapid Cycling Bipolar Disorder, And How Do I Deal With It?

-There are many different ways to cope with rapid cycling bipolar disorder.
+There are many ways to cope with rapid cycling bipolar disorder.
 It is extremely important to see a psychiatrist and therapist frequently during rapid cycling bipolar.
 Medication adjustments may be frequent in the attempt to manage symptoms.
-Also, psychotherapy can help you recognize and cope with the sometimes violent mood swings that come with rapid cycling bipolar.
+Also, psychotherapy can help you recognize and cope with the mood swings that come with rapid cycling bipolar.

 There are also some things you can do to cope at home.
 It is important to have people around you that you trust to help you cope with your illness.
 This is especially important for people with bipolar two rapid cycling because the major depressive episodes can be dangerous and make you more at risk for suicide.

 It has long been accepted within the psychiatric community that anticonvulsants are the best treatment for bipolar disorder, especially rapid cycling bipolar.
 Studies have found that the most promising medications for rapid cycling bipolar are lithium, lamotrigine, carbamazepine, and valproate.
 Typically, a combination of these medications works better than just one medication by itself.

 One of the important things to remember about these medications is that they can take weeks or even months to build up and become effective.
 Many people with rapid cycling bipolar tend to give up on treatment because it doesn't seem to be working.
 It is important that you give the ample medication time to work for you.
 If you take a medication for several weeks or months and you still have no relief, talk to your doctor about your concerns.
 Work with your doctor to determine the best medication regimen for you and your symptoms.